Arguably The Most Beautiful Trek In Ladakh

 What to take on the Rumtse to Tso Moriri Lake Trek

-- Three collared t-shirts: Carry light, full sleeved t-shirts that prevent sun burns on the neck and arms.
-If you’re too cold, you can wear two tshirts together for more insulation.
+- Three t-shirts: Carry light, full sleeved t-shirts that prevent sun burns on the neck and arms.
+You could even get by with just two, but do not carry more than four in any case, you won’t need them.

 - Synthetic hand gloves: Avoid woollen gloves as they will get wet if you touch snow.
 You can add a fleece glove as an inner layer, and wear two gloves on each hand if you’re more susceptible to cold.